emil-perhinschi/matrix-mab/README.md

   * new 2d array

 ### resize
-creates a new 2d array with adds extra values (as returned by the fill() callback ) and the original data starting with the specified offset;
+creates a new 2d array with extra values (as returned by the fill() callback ) and the original data starting with the specified offset;

 allow_cropping permits allows the new size to be smaller than the original or the offset values to be negative so only part of the original 2d array values are preserved in the result